 The 100% Digital Leeds team are using digital tools and technology to prevent the most vulnerable in society from falling off the radar of the organisations that support them.
-They have also launched a new fund to support third sector organisations in Leeds.
+They also launched a fund to support third sector organisations and individuals in Leeds.

 The LSCP recognise that the COVID-19 is putting increasing pressure on all services providing support to children, young people and families and are here to support.

 Whether you’re working from home with your kids for the first time or supporting children with anxiety due to Coronavirus, we’ve got tips and advice for you.

 The Feel Better Coronavirus Support Guide was developed following local research with young people, which found 16-19-year-olds would like more wellbeing support.